javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

     if (user == 1) { ... };
     ```

-    Seems right to use that hint for binary addition `+` and equality check `==`, because they operate both on strings and numbers.
-Although, there's some inconsistency here.
     The greater/less operator `<>` can work with both strings and numbers too.
 Still, it uses "number" hint, not "default".
 That's for historical reasons.

     In practice, all built-in objects except for one case (`Date` object, we'll learn it later) implement `"default"` conversion the same way as `"number"`.
 And probably we should do the same.